Skip to content

 xcui Reference (Scriptable Simulator UI & Accessibility Testing)

 Complete reference for xcui, the Axiom-bundled CLI that makes iOS-simulator UI and accessibility testing scriptable for coding harnesses.
-It owns the test-harness semantics AXe and simctl lack — waiting on conditions, asserting on the accessibility tree, and toggling accessibility settings — and delegates input (tap/type/swipe) to AXe, which injects real HID touch.
-Every subcommand emits a single pretty-printed JSON object with a tool/version envelope, and exit codes drive pass/fail in scripts.
+It owns the test-harness semantics AXe and simctl lack — waiting on conditions, asserting on the accessibility tree, toggling accessibility settings, handling system permission dialogs, and computing VoiceOver announcements — and delegates input (tap/type/swipe) to AXe, which injects real HID touch.
+Every subcommand emits a single compact JSON object with a tool/version envelope (token-lean for LLM consumers); every subcommand also accepts --human for a prose rendering, and exit codes drive pass/fail in scripts.

 When to Use This Reference